redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Instead of a layered architecture, use an onion architecture, where dependencies point inward (the domain is at the center and I/O is on the edges)

+## Chapter 4

+* If Person is defined as

+      type Person = { First:string; Last:string }

+  a Person value (aPerson) can be deconstructed with

+      let { First=first; Last=last } = aPerson

+  which in equivalent to

+      let first = aPerson.First
+      let last  = aPerson.Last

+* Use the "rec" keyword in a module to allow types defined first to reference types defined later (less strict order of type definition), or use the "and" keyword instead of "type" for the later types